A cool and easy way to make personalized placemats is to decoupage them with maps of your favorite cities.

 - BUDAPEST: I visited for the first time last year, and not only was it a beautiful city full of history but it also had a unique party atmosphere and is very cheap.

-Which are your favourite cities ?
+Which are your favorite cities?

 - Repurposed Wood Map Ornaments

 - Personalised Map Chairs

 - Beautiful Map Roses